Blocking an enzyme could put a stop to the buildup of toxic protein clumps that occurs in the brains of people with Parkinson's disease.

 The disease mainly presents after the age of 50 years, but there is a rarer form called early-onset Parkinson's that can develop at a younger age.

 Parkinson's disease destroys cells in a region of the brain known as the substantia nigra.
 The nerve cells in this region communicate by releasing a chemical messenger called dopamine.
-This interaction helps with the "fine tuning" of movement control.
+This interaction helps with the "

 Scientists are not sure exactly what causes the death of dopamine-releasing cells in Parkinson's disease, but Lewy bodies are high on their list of suspects.